What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 The other 20% of the calories that you consume can be more of a discretionary or lax “free” choice allotment.

-For example, if you enjoy a beer with dinner, or you really like fruit snacks or potato chips, you certainly do not need to cut these out of your diet entirely, but they should form a relatively small percentage of your total caloric intake.
+For example, if you enjoy a beer with dinner or you like fruit snacks or potato chips, you certainly do not need to eliminate them entirely, but they should form a relatively small percentage of your total caloric intake.

-Focusing on healthy foods will help you feel your best while running and achieve the body composition from running you are hoping to obtain.
+Focusing on healthy foods will help you feel your best while running and achieve the body composition you hope to achieve.

 Processed food, refined grains, excessive sugar, alcohol, industrial oils in fried foods, and high-sodium foods can all be very inflammatory and may cause you to gain weight.

-They are also not particularly filling, so you might end up finding that you are suffering from “runger,” the feeling of an insatiable appetite after running.
+They are also not particularly filling, so you might find that you are suffering from “runger,” the feeling of an insatiable appetite after running.

-Now that we’ve discussed the general overview of nutrition tips for half marathon runners, let’s look more specifically at what to eat after running a half marathon.
+Now that we’ve discussed the general overview of nutrition tips for half marathon runners, let’s look more specifically at the best foods to eat once you’ve crossed that finish line.

 In general, the same principles apply: you want to try to eat at least 80% of your calories in your post-half marathon nutrition from nourishing, healthy foods.

-The other 20% or so can be discretionary calories with celebratory foods that might not necessarily meet any particular nutritional needs.
+The other 20% can be discretionary calories with celebratory foods that might not meet any particular nutritional needs.
 For example, you might enjoy a post-run beer, an ice cream sundae, or fries with your meal.

-After all, you worked hard, and it’s important to celebrate and enjoy yourself.
+After all, you worked hard, and it’s important to celebrate and enjoy yourself on race day.

-With that aside, let’s focus on the nutrition you should be trying to focus on in what to eat after running a half marathon.
+With that aside, let’s focus on the nutrition you should try to focus on when eating after running a half marathon to jump-start the recovery process.

-After running a half marathon, you will want to focus on replenishing your glycogen stores, restoring your fluid and electrolyte balance, and providing nutrients to repair muscle damage.
+After running a half marathon, you will want to focus on replenishing your muscle glycogen stores, restoring your fluid and electrolyte balance with proper hydration,2Maughan, R. J., Leiper, J. B., & Shirreffs, S. M. (1997).
+Factors influencing the restoration of fluid and electrolyte balance after exercise in the heat.
+British Journal of Sports Medicine31(3), 175–182. https://doi.org/10.1136/bjsm.31.3.175 and providing nutrients to repair muscle damage.

 These goals are primarily achieved by eating complex carbohydrates, hydrating with fluids and foods naturally rich in electrolytes, and getting plenty of protein and anti-inflammatory foods to repair muscle damage and reduce inflammation.